-For one reason or another prospective clients are often choose between working with The TicketSellers or working with Eventbrite.
+For one reason or another prospective clients are often stuck at the last hurdle of picking between festival ticket selling sites, often choosing between working with The TicketSellers or working with Eventbrite.

 This page will give you an honest comparison between the two very different platforms and will help you make up your mind as to which is more suited to your needs.